Marc Lawrence shares four ways in which he adapts to the daily curveballs that caregiving often brings.

 The system isn’t perfect and I don’t always see my notifications, but it’s convenient, flexible, and importantly, accessible to others who may be helping me.

 I always try to be as efficient as possible.
 If I’m cooking, I’ll make enough for a couple of meals or more.
-If I’m ordering takeaway, I might order one more dish to ensure an extra lunch or dinner.
-When I do food shopping, I double up on non-perishable items, so I don’t have to shop every week.
+If I’m ordering takeout, I might order one more dish to ensure an extra lunch or dinner.
+When I do grocery shopping, I double up on non-perishable items, so I don’t have to shop every week.

 While I like to support local businesses, I do much of my shopping online, ranging from single items that might otherwise require a trip to a hardware store, or to bulk buy items such as paper goods to ensure the house is well stocked.